Some posts contain compensated links. Please read this disclaimer for more info.

-Many of these are souvenir shops, and it’s good fun ducking in to see what you’ll find, of course, there are a lot of Dracula themed items, but you’ll also find painted eggs, religious painting, stunning ceramics, and hand-carved items.
+Many of these are souvenir shops, and it’s good fun ducking in to see what you’ll find; of course, there are a lot of Dracula-themed items, but you’ll also find painted eggs, religious paintings, stunning ceramics, and hand-carved items.

 Have A Drink In Teo’s Cellar

 If you enjoy visiting breweries and love sampling local alcohols, then a stop at the 500-year-old Teo’s Cellar is a must.
 Using ancient Saxon recipes, their brandy and liqueurs are brewed in the barrel for over three-years; this is a perfect place to pick up some souvenirs, do a tasting tour, or simply see the beautiful interior and impressive cellar itself.